 In 16th century Florence, an unusual variation of the Tarot was created that had 40 trumps and a Fool in the fifth suit.
 It was given a new name, the Minchiate.
 The name Minchiate is first found in a letter written in Florence by Luigi Pulci, but he was applying it to the standard Tarot deck with 78 cards.
-The name seems to be derived from a dialect word for “nonsense.”
+This deck is believed to have originated in Florence but was originally called Trionfi.
+The name Minchiate seems to be derived from a dialect word for “nonsense.”
 Perhaps he intended it to be a reference to the fact that the Tarot contains a Fool card.
 The name caught on in Florence.

 By 1506, a new 97-card deck was created by dropping the Papesse and adding 20 new trumps, which included the four elements, the twelve signs of the zodiac, Prudence, and the three Christian virtues, including Hope.
 At first the deck was called the Germini, a reference to Gemini the last zodiac sign depicted in the deck.
 By the 1540s the game became so popular that Florentine printers ceased production of the 78-card decks and the name Minchiate was applied to the new 97-card deck.
 In the 17th century Minchiate spread throughout Italy and into France.
 By the 18thcentury it was more popular in Italy than the Tarot.
 After the 1930s, interest in the game died out.